Lean wit Me: Synopsis

-The music video opens with Juice WRLD at a twelve-step program meeting.
+The music video opens with Juice Wrld at a twelve-step program meeting.
 He takes part in saying a Serenity Prayer in unison with the group and sits on a metal folding chair in a circle.
 The group leader requests the artist introduce himself and share his story, which segues into the song.
 Juice sings his backstory as he dances around the circle.
 It is revealed that his character found his way to therapy following the death of his girlfriend.
-Throughout the video, there are shifts between segments of Juice WRLD at the meeting and flashback scenes where he is with his lover.
+Throughout the video, there are shifts between segments of Juice Wrld at the meeting and flashback scenes where he was with his girlfriend.
 The couple both revel in the ecstasy of substance abuse and struggle with their addiction.
 They are depicted in various states of dependency, from laying on the floor surrounded by pills to getting arrested in a convenience store.
-It culminates with Juice WRLD calling 911 to report that his girlfriend has overdosed on prescription drugs.
+It culminates with Juice Wrld calling 911 to report that his girlfriend has overdosed on prescription drugs.
 The music video ends on a black screen with a message promoting the National Drug and Alcohol Treatment Hotline.
 It reads: "RIP to too many young legends that left us early.
 If you or somebody you know is suffering from addiction call 1-800-662-HELP to take the first step."
+Tragically, Juice Wrld himself died from an overdose a year later.

 Reception

 Upon its release, the music video was met with general acclaim praised for its dark imagery.
-The music Aaron Williams from Uproxx stated that with the video, Juice WRLD delivered a harrowing statement on substance abuse.
+Aaron Williams from Uproxx stated that with the video, Juice Wrld delivered a harrowing statement on substance abuse.
 Tosten Burks of XXL Magazine claimed, "The clip's tone and stakes match the self-destruction in Juice's writing."